 How Are TMJ Disorders Treated?

-Prior to any treatment, you will come to our office in Sonoma or Napa, California, and meet with Dr. Boynton or Dr. McMahon.
+Prior to any treatment, you will come to our office in Sonoma or Napa, California, and meet with Dr. Boynton.
 We will take 3D scans of your head and face to assess the soft tissues and bones surrounding the jaw joint.
 This will help us pinpoint the source of the problem, and we will create a custom treatment plan tailored to your condition.

 Nonsurgical options will always be considered before surgical options.
 If surgical treatment is recommended, we will discuss your options for anesthesia or sedation so that you can remain comfortable throughout the procedure.
-Our qualified oral surgeons offer local anesthesia, general anesthesia, IV sedation, and nitrous oxide (laughing gas).
+We offer local anesthesia, general anesthesia, IV sedation, and nitrous oxide (laughing gas).

 The initial goal of successful TMJ treatment is to alleviate the pain.
 A pain reliever, anti-inflammatory, or muscle relaxant may be prescribed to relieve the muscle spasm and provide comfort.
 Steroids may also be applied to the area.
 Many successful TMJ treatments include continuous self-care treatments at home, including: